shashidhar22/NeST/README.md

   ```

   3. Deactivate conda environment:
-  Once the analysis is complete you can exit from the kookaburra environment by typing the following command:
+  Once the analysis is complete you can exit from the NeST environment by typing the following command:
   ```{sh}
   source deactivate kook_env
   ```
-  To perform another analysis with kookaburra you will activate the kook_env environment.
+  To perform another analysis with NeST you will activate the kook_env environment.

 4. Your first analysis:

-Kookaburra comes packaged with an SRA accession list from the [MaRS]((https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490) experiment.
+NeST comes packaged with an SRA accession list from the [MaRS]((https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490) experiment.
 The includes the SRA accession for 10 Illumina paired end samples.
-Running the command listed below, will download the 10 samples using [SRAToolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) and run kookaburra on it.
+Running the command listed below, will download the 10 samples using [SRAToolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) and run NeST on it.
 ```{sh}
 sh run.sh fq/MaRS_test/SRA_Acc.txt local/MaRs_test
 ```
-To run Kookaburra on locally stored fastq files.
+To run NeST on locally stored fastq files.
 You can just provide the path to the input directory instead of the accession list.
 For example if you have stored your fastq files in ```fq/``` folder and you want to store the results in the folder ```local/```.
-You can run the following command from the Kookaburra directory.
+You can run the following command from the NeST directory.

 ```{sh}
 sh run.sh fq/ local/
 ```
 <a id="MaRS"></a>
-## Kookaburra for Malaria Resistance Surveillance(MaRS):
+## NeST for Malaria Resistance Surveillance(MaRS):

 Coming soon

 <a id="inputs"></a>
 ## Input standardization:

-Kookaburra is designed to reduce the amount of user intervention with regards to inputs that the user needs to provide.
+NeST is designed to reduce the amount of user intervention with regards to inputs that the user needs to provide.
 However to enable standardization of inputs across all organisms we require that a particular file format be followed for the three inputs listed below:

 1. Fastq files:

-The PrepInputs module in kookaburra highly simplifies the management of fastq files.
+The PrepInputs module in NeST highly simplifies the management of fastq files.
 The module accepts two input formats.
   1. Input directory path:

   This just requires the user to provide the path to a folder containing fastq files.
 The files are recognized by the file extension, so the files must have either ```fq```, ```fq.gz```, ```fastq``` or ```fastq.gz``` file extensions.
 The name convention of paired file can be ```_1```, ```_r1```, or ```_R1```.